Quick Facts: Arnold Press

 Before attempting the Arnold press, you should be comfortable with the standard seated dumbbell shoulder press for 3 sets of 10.
 This is the baseline pressing pattern without rotation.
 If your overhead press form isn't clean, adding rotation will only amplify the problems.

-Seated Arnold Press (Advanced)
+Seated Arnold Press (Intermediate)

 Standing Arnold Press (Advanced)

-Single-Arm Arnold Press (Expert)
+Single-Arm Arnold Press (Advanced)

 One arm at a time.
-This creates an anti-lateral-flexion demand on the core (your body wants to lean away from the pressing side) and increases the shoulder stabilizer recruitment.
+This creates an anti-lateral-flexion demand on the core (your body wants to lean away from the pressing side) and increases shoulder stabilizer recruitment.
 It also lets you use slightly heavier weight per arm since you can brace with the free hand.
 A solid progression after the bilateral version feels easy.

 Alternative Exercises